n8henrie/n8henrie.github.io/_posts/2010-01-09-what-morning.md

 </p>

 <p>
-  I don’t believe it.
+  I don't believe it.
 In my incomprehensible potential for love or hate, I need not fear pendulum effects, nor will I be guilty of sequestering a disproportionate share of some finite hedonistic resource.
 </p>

 <p>
-  A gambler’s fallacy — no intrinsic property of the many successes in my life puts me at risk for an upcoming failure.
+  A gambler's fallacy — no intrinsic property of the many successes in my life puts me at risk for an upcoming failure.
 Nor do they suggest any karmic inertia that might ensure my trajectory without persistence and diligence.
 </p>

 <p>